duelgood/website/README.md

 ## Setup

-To configure a fresh machine, copy the Cloudflare origin key into `/etc/ssl/cloudflare/key.pem` and the origin cert into `/etc/ssl/cloudflare/cert.pem`.
+To configure a fresh Arch instance, copy the Cloudflare origin key into `/etc/ssl/cloudflare/key.pem` and the origin cert into `/etc/ssl/cloudflare/cert.pem`.